k61b/logswise-cli/README.md

 - **💡 Get Suggestions:** Receive helpful, context-aware suggestions based on your queries, recent notes, and profile information
 - **🤖 Chat with Assistant:** Engage in conversation with an AI assistant, powered by your configured LLM (Ollama)
 - **🔍 Semantic Search:** Use embedding-only mode for lightning-fast note retrieval
+- **� Automatic Database Setup:** One-command setup automatically creates Supabase tables and schema
-- **🔧 Health Diagnostics:** Comprehensive configuration and connectivity checking with the `doctor` command
+- **�🔧 Health Diagnostics:** Comprehensive configuration and connectivity checking with the `doctor` command
+- **⚙️ Database Initialization:** Dedicated `init` command for database setup and verification
 - **⚡ Network Resilience:** 30-second timeouts and robust error handling for all network operations
 - **📊 Progress Indicators:** Visual feedback during long-running operations
 - **🛡️ Input Validation:** Comprehensive validation for all user inputs with helpful error messages